lsaravia/CriticalGlobalForest/Appendices.md

 ---------------------------------------------------------------------------------------

-Table: Model selection for South West Asia using Akaike criterion, and goodness of fit calculated by bootstrap.
-We have 2 subregions: 1)Mainland; 2 Philippines; The models were fitted using maximum likelihood.
-We performed two fits one fixing Xmin=9 and the other estimating the optimum Xmin from data.
+Table: Model selection for South East Asia using Akaike criterion, and goodness of fit calculated by bootstrap.
+We have 2 subregions: 1)Mainland; 2 Philippines.
+The models were fitted using maximum likelihood and the optimum Xmin was estimated from data.

+# References